 Success in Creativity, Commerce, or any other discipline doesn’t necessarily lead to success in Life, as can be inferred from the many examples of “successful” people who had or have an unfulfilled Life.

-I do not have everything figured out, but here are some things that have helped me have a better Life over the years, and that might help you too:
+I do not have everything figured out; still, here are some things that have helped me have a better Life over the years and that might help you too:

 –The Alexander Technique.

 –Barely using my phone.